plasma-group/pigi/packages/docs/src/spec/src/01-core/state-system.rst

 **********
 Predicates
 **********
 Predicates are functions that define the ways in which state objects can be mutated.
+We require that the ``id`` of a specific state object never change (since it would then be a different state object).
+However, the ``predicate`` and ``data`` can be changed arbitrarily according to the rules defined in the predicate.

 Predicate Methods
 =================